-2.2.4 The native model file must be in the same position and framing as the Signature and Context Signature images.
+2.2.4 The native model file must be in the same position and framing as the Search image.
 Additional non-native file formats that are published simply need to open so the full model is visible in the viewport with no hidden parts but do not have to match pose and framing of the native file.

 - Standards for Product Presentation

-184.108.40.206 Signature image should show the entire model inside the image boundaries.
+184.108.40.206 Search image should show the entire model inside the image boundaries.
 Exceptions can be made for closeups of characters and other vertically oriented models like skyscrapers, street lights, etc.

 It is usually necessary to include at least 3-4 closeups of various parts of the geometry to fully show the topology.
 On a complex model, more wireframes might be required to give a potential customer the visual information they need to make a buying decision.

-220.127.116.11 There must be a sufficient contrast between the background/object and wire colors to clearly display the wireframe applied to the model.
-It is highly recommended that the background/object uses a neutral tone, but is not required.
+126.96.36.199 The wireframe should be generated over a colored (non-textured) version of the model.
+There must be a sufficient contrast between the background/object and wire colors to make the topology visually understandable.
+Neutral tones are highly recommended, but are not required.
 The background and object do not have to share the same tone or color.

-22.214.171.124 Turntable is a minimum of 18 frames long, starting at the front of the model and turning in a counter-clockwise direction.
-Animation should have an equal number of degrees between frames and should loop seamlessly without slowing down.
+188.8.131.52 A minimum sequence of 12 frames that displays a rotation of the static object.
+Animation should start at the front of the model, have an equal number of degrees between frames, and should loop seamlessly without slowing down.

-3.1.6 Optional Images: Beyond the required imagery explained above (Signature, Context Signature, Product Shots, Wireframes and Turntables), you are encouraged to use your creativity to showcase your talent with additional product shots, turntables, and more.
-These images must adhere to image size minimums listed in the required imagery above, but may have artist annotations, logos and/or watermarks on them as well.
+3.1.5 Optional Images: Beyond the required imagery explained above (Search, Product Shots, Wireframes, Turntables), you are encouraged to use your creativity to showcase your talent with additional product shots, turntables, and more.
+Although recommended, these images do not need to adhere to the image size minimums or aspect ratios listed in the required imagery above.
+However, they must follow TurboSquid’s Product Imagery and Presentation Standards.